-For the programs included in the PGR, there is an association between PGR score and placement.
+For the programs included in the PGR, there is an association between score and placement.
 Roughly speaking, for every 1 point increase in a program’s mean PGR score, there is a 10% increase in its placement rate for recent graduates.
 However, that trend is really only a small part of the story here.
 Or in slightly more technical terms, only about 22% of the data is explained by that association.
 (And, of course, this analysis excludes programs the programs graphed on the left that do not have an actual PGR score.)

 For example, the 60-40% placement range is populated by programs from across the PGR-score spectrum.
 This shows that getting into a top-scoring program is by no means a slam dunk for a future job in academia.
 It also shows that many lower-scoring programs do just as well as higher-scoring programs at placing their graduates—and some even better.
 UC Riverside, Irvine, and University of Virginia really stand out as “overperforming” based on their PGR score.
 Notably, NYU, which has been the top-ranked PGR program for several years, is very middle-of-the-pack in terms of permanent placement (although this analysis does not account for graduates that may end up in good postdoctoral positions for several years).